skrinak/recommendationEngine/Lab1 - Introduction to Factorization Machines/README.md

     Under "Scripts" click on "Create notebook".

     Name the lifecycle configuration ```rec-engine-workshop-lc```.
 In the *Scripts* section click on **Create notebook**.
-Place your cursor on the line under the initial bash commands and paste the following:
+Place your cursor on the line under the initial bash commands and paste the following under ```set -e```:

     ```
     cd SageMaker
     git clone https://github.com/skrinak/recommendationEngine.git

-    chown -R ec2-user.ec2-user Recommendation-Workshop/
+    chown -R ec2-user.ec2-user recommendationEngine
     ```

+    Click **Create Configuration**.

     The above commands do the following when the instance is created:
     - Download the code and necessary files from the workshop GitHub repo.
     - Organize the folder structure and place files in session folders.
     - Set write permission to the folders

 1. Click on "Notebook instances".
-Click on "Create notebook instance" to create a Jupyter notebook using the lifecycle configuration created inthe previous step.
+Click on "Create notebook instance" to create a Jupyter notebook using the lifecycle configuration created in the previous step.

     ![Notebook Instance](images/notebook-instance.jpg)

-    - Take note of the region in which you are running SageMaker.
-You'll need to recall this region when you create an S3 bucket in the next step.
-For this workshop we're using Frankfurt: ```eu-central-1```.
     - Name the instance as ```rec-engine-workshop```.
-    - Choose instance type such as ```ml.m5.4xlarge```. *Note: if your AWS account is less than 24-hours old you won't have permission to use this class of service.
+    - Choose instance type such as ```ml.c5.4xlarge```. *Note: if your AWS account is less than 24-hours old you won't have permission to use this class of service.
 Please use the default: ml.t2.medium.*
     - Under IAM role choose "Create a new role"
             - Choose "Any S3 bucket"
             - Click "Create role" and take note of the newly created role.